 We will be watching movies tomorrow. (duration of action)

 But how do we know that there is a length of an action, that an action is continuous, ongoing?
-Well, for this we normally have explicit or implicit indication of duration:
+Well, for this we normally have explicit or implicit indication of duration period:

 Tomorrow (meaning a significant or some part of it), all day, all morning, for a few hours, from 5 to 6, during his visit, etc. etc.

 Anything that can show duration.
-If we don’t have indication of duration, we infer this duration from the context.
-We call it contextual point or period in time.
+If we don’t have an indication of duration, we infer this duration from the context.
+We call it a contextual point or period in time.

 Also on Future Continuous: